 DNA Skills recognises that whilst staff and volunteers who work with children and young people are committed to their wellbeing and care there exists a range of abuse perpetrated by workers that despite the best efforts and interventions can still take place.

-An allegation may relate to a member of staff including a volunteer who works with children who has behaved in way that has harmed a child, or may have harmed a child, possibly committed a criminal offence against or related to a child or behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
+An allegation may relate to a member of staff for example who works with children who has behaved in way that has harmed a child, or may have harmed a child, possibly committed a criminal offence against or related to a child or behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

 Section 13 Support for Staff

-Where a member of staff finds a disclosure particularly distressing, they may wish to access the additional services within the DNA Skills HR Department for support.
+Where a member of staff finds a disclosure particularly distressing, they may wish to access the additional services within the DNA Skills shared HR service for support.

 DNA Skills has an open-door policy for any staff who wish to discuss their concerns, staff will need to be mindful that DNA Skills cannot give absolute confidentiality to any disclosures.